dojot/docs/source/user_guide.rst

 dojot basics
 ------------

 Before using dojot, the user must be familiar with some basic operations and concepts.
-They are very simple to understand and use, but without them all operations might become obscure and senseless.
+They are very simple to understand and use, but without them, all operations might become obscure and senseless.
 It is advisable to checkout our `architecture description <architecture.html>`_ to get acquainted with all internal components.

 User authentication
 *******************

 All HTTP requests supported by dojot are sent to the API gateway.
-In order to control which user should access which endpoints and resources, dojot makes uses of JWT (JSON Web Tokens) which encodes things like (not limited to these):
+In order to control which user should access which endpoints and resources, dojot makes uses of JWT (`JSON Web Token <https://tools.ietf.org/html/rfc7519>`_.
+A useful tool is `jwt.io <https://jwt.io/>`_) which encodes things like (not limited to these):

 - User identity
 - Validation data